SkylineCommunications/dataminer-docs/develop/devguide/Connector/Howto/How_to_create_an_HTTP_connector_CoinMarketCap_use_case.md

 ### Step 6 – Creating a new DataMiner element

 In the DataMiner Cube Surveyor, navigate to the view where you want to add the element.
 Right-click the view and select *Create element*.
-For more information on element creation, see [Adding and deleting elements](xref:Adding_and_deleting_elements).
+For more information on element creation, see [Adding elements](xref:Adding_elements).

 If no default port settings were specified, make sure to set Type of port to TCP/IP, and specify the correct IP address and IP port.